Brett-N/Project1/README.md

 ## Project Description

-This repository contains my implementation of a seminar records management system, an assignment for CS5040.
+This repository contains my implementation of a seminar records management system, an assignment for CS 3114.
 The key challenge was to create a system that manages variable-length records of seminars, including a memory management package and a hash table for efficient record access and retrieval.

 ### Key Features